theamaya/Viewport-Aware-Dynamic-360-Video-Segment-Categorization/README.md

 *   scikit-image                       0.17.2
 *   scipy                              1.6.0
 *   seaborn                            0.11.1
+*   tqdm                               4.56.0

 # Datasets
 The analysis is done for an aggregaed dataset comprising of six different public datasets of head-movement logs in viewing 360 videos. [[1]](#1) , [[2]](#2), [[3]](#3), [[4]](#4), [[5]](#5), [[6]](#6).

-Please refer to https://github.com/360VidStr/A-large-dataset-of-360-video-user-behaviour/ for more details on the dataset
+Please refer to our repository https://github.com/360VidStr/A-large-dataset-of-360-video-user-behaviour/ for more details on the dataset

 The total number of videos in the aggregated dataset is 88.
 The preprocessed dataset is in the folder ```./aggregated_dataset/```.
 Logs for the nth video is in ```./aggregated_dataset/n.txt```